Summary

 What Do You Mean By Tartar?

-Usually, the majority of the dogs develop dental problems as they reach three years.
-But a regular dental cleaning setup will prevent the buildup.
-Now you have to understand whether the tartar buildup is severe or mild.
+Usually, most dogs develop dental problems as they reach three years.
+However, a regular dental cleaning setup will prevent the buildup.
+Now, you must understand whether the tartar buildup is severe or mild.

-If the dog has a bad smell coming from the breath, or if he or she drops the food while putting that into his mouth.
+If the dog has a bad smell coming from the breath, or if they drop the food while putting that into his mouth.
 It also indicates the development of tartar.

 How Does the Tartar Look?

-Tartar looks brownish-grey, and the sediment is quite hard.
-Talking about the hardness, it is hard like the calcium-made rocks.
-Remember that the minerals present in the dog’s saliva mixes with the food and then lead to tartar buildup.
+The tartar looks brownish-grey, and the sediment is quite hard.
+Talking about the hardness, it is hard, like the calcium-made rocks.
+Remember that the minerals in the dog’s saliva mix with the food, leading to tartar buildup.

-Now the tartar is honestly a problem because it will confine the bacteria on the surface of the dog’s teeth.
+Now, the tartar is a problem because it will confine the bacteria on the surface of the dog’s teeth.
 Thus resulting in inflammation or infection of the gums.

 Why Should You Remove Tartar from a Dog’s Teeth?